leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 You have now completed the standalone CustomerOrderHistory sheet; the only thing left to implement is the DRILL from the CustomerOrderHistory sheet to the SalesOrder sheet, which will be done after the SalesOrder sheet has been made.

-## Section 9: Writing the SQL Stored Procedure for the SalesOrder Spreadsheet
+## Section 9: Writing the SQL Stored Procedure for the SalesOrder Data PULL

+#### Introduction

+This section will walk you through writing the stored procedure for the Data PULL on the SalesOrder sheet.

 Using a SQL editor, create a new query file and copy-paste in the following code: